fplab/ui-for-pl/src/notation.rst

 An unparser's goal may instead be to minimize the size of the resulting string representation, or even to intentionally obfuscate the code.

 .. todo::
-  Are there papers on minifiers or obfuscators?
+  papers on minifiers or obfuscators? links to notable minifiers / obfuscators?

 Graphical Notation
 ==================
-Mathematical notation is often non-textual.
+Mathematical notation can also be non-textual.
 For example, it is common to lay out fractions vertically, or to use square root notation :math:`\sqrt{e}`.
 Matrix notation lays out sub-expressions in a grid.
 Set intersection is diagrammed using overlapping circles.